 2. Not moisturizing your nails often

-So if your nails are not growing as expected, moisturize them daily using moisturizers (such as L’Occitane Shea Butter Hand Cream) or any essential oil – coconut oil before going to bed.
-In the account that you don’t have access to any essential oil, Petroleum jelly can come in handy.
-Although it can be such a mess sometimes but it does the work of a moisturizer perfectly well.
+So if your nails are not growing as expected, moisturize them daily using moisturizers (such as L’Occitane Shea Butter Hand Cream) or any essential oil – coconut oil before bed.
+In an account that you don’t have access to any essential oil, Petroleum jelly can come in handy.
+Although it can be such a mess, sometimes it does the work of a moisturizer perfectly well.

 3. Your diet